How To Become An Insurance Agent In South Carolina

 You may register to take your exams on the PSI Exams South Carolina Insurance page.
 For much more information on testing, visit the PSI Exams South Carolina Insurance License Examination Candidate Information Bulletin.

-After passing your exams and fingerprinting, the next step is to apply for your license.
+After passing your exams, the next step is to apply for your license.
 If you have more than one line of authority that you passed the test for, be sure to apply for all of those lines.

 The fee for an online application is $25.